khoaisohd/saifon/docs/README.md

 The philosophy of ReactJS and its community is `simplicity`

-`simplicity` will help us move fast and creat great products, I believe
+`Simplicity` will help us move fast and creat great products, I believe